 Students will be responsible for providing a peer response posting for at least two (2) of their peers’ postings, unless there are less than 3 students in the course, where only one (1) peer posting will be required.
 Your peer postings should challenge or expound upon at least one of the points made by your peer, and “I agree” does not constitute as an adequate response.
 As graduate students, you will be expected to provide comprehensive, relevant and well supported points in your assignments.

 We all bring something unique to the classroom, from our understanding, our experiences, and our value systems.
 We honor and respect each person’s diverse beliefs to help us see beyond the classroom to be the most effective individuals we can be.
 Therefore, we should all be respectful of others while expressing our viewpoints and opinions.
 Proper netiquette behavior is expected.
 Any inflammatory, demeaning or disrespectful language in a posting will be immediately removed from the discussion space.

-End of Chapter Assignments: Students will have six (6) end of chapter assignments (two questions per assignment) that must be completed and uploaded as directed.
+Assignments: Students will have six (6) assignments that must be completed and uploaded as directed.
 Each response must be at least 100 words per question for a total of 200 words for each assignment.
 You can earn between one (1) and thirty (100) points per assignment depending on your efforts (see assignment rubric), for a possible grand total of 600 points and 35% of your total grade for the class.

 - More in-depth specific instructions for each assignment can be found in the Assignment tab within the course.